Retail Package Store License

 - An owner of a retail liquor store cannot be a public employee, either state, city, local or county.
 An owner of a retail liquor store cannot hold any type of public office, either appointed or elected, unless that owner is an uncompensated appointee to a municipal board or commission where they have no duty to vote for, overlook, or superintend the sale of alcoholic beverages.

-- No owner can have any interest, either direct or indirect, in any other retail liquor store, wholesale license, or liquor by the drink license.
+- No owner can have any interest, either direct or indirect, in more than two retail package stores.